Where in Time Is Carmen Sandiego? (video game): Reception

-A review by Something Awful gave a mixed response.
-It found that "the mission of learning historical facts worked but unfortunately came with the fatal flaw of having absolutely no confidence in my answers".
-The rating system for the site is that the scores for each section range from 0 (the best) to −10 (the worst).
-The game was given −2 for graphics, −8 for gameplay, −4 for story, −10 for sound and −10 for fun.
-The overall score was −34 out of a possible worst score of −50.
 A Newsday review noted its educational nature, saying it is "unlike most other video games which contain fast-paced action".
 It gave the game a rating of 8 out of 10.
 Nintendo Power gave the SNES version of the game a score of 3.2/5 in March 1993.
 A Power Play review for the Genesis version, published in June 1992, gave the game a score of 57 out of 100.
 Nintendo Power magazine gave the version a score of 3.6 out of 5 in November 1991, and Electronic Gaming Monthly (EGM) gave the version a rating of 58 the same month as well.
 GamePro (US) gave the NES version a rating of 5 out of 5 in December 1991.

 A 1998 allgame review of the Macintosh version of the game by Lisa Karen Savignano commented on the game's sameness to the previous World title, and insinuated that a player's response to one game would determine how they respond to the other.
 She comments that the animated clip of the robot capturing the criminal "is cute the first couple of times you see it, but quickly grows boring and tiresome to the older set".
 She also commented on the "realistic sounds" of the deathtraps and the "improbable-sounding names" of the villains.
 Overall, she gave the game a score of 3/5 stars.
 This breaks down into: 3 stars for graphics ("static and photorealistic [and] cartoony"), 3.5 stars for sound ("they tell you if you...are on the right track"), 2 stars for enjoyment ("older kids may find it tiresome and continually the same"), 3.5 stars for replay value ("the game always plays differently each time, but your 80th case is always Carmen Sandiego"), and 3 stars for documentation ("a slim manual...explains the basics of the game").